jrgcmu/BBStata/README.md

 I have updated both of these with keywords from Stata 14.

-You may also be interested in [Jonathan  Marc Bearak's](http://bearak.org/code/text/index.html) version, which also adds program definitions for code folding.

-The only advantage of the more minimal version is that Bare Bones' built-in string functions seem a bit faster and more reliable than user-supplied regular expressions.
+**Note:** I am no longer updating the language module files, since [Jonathan  Marc Bearak's](http://bearak.org/code/text/index.html) language module also adds program definitions for code folding.
+(The only advantage of the more minimal version is that Bare Bones' built-in string functions seem a bit faster and more reliable than user-supplied regular expressions).

 # Installation